 Overall, you can’t go wrong with a Citizen watch.
 It is a brand that is well-known worldwide and has established its name throughout history.
 With their innovations, superior quality, and masterful designs, their watches were among the general public’s favorite through the years.

 This international brand offers a three-year and a five-year limited warranty for its watches.

 First, the three-year warranty covers all its automatic and quartz watches.
-Regardless if the watch is purchased in Australia, New Zealand, Republic of South Africa or in the South Pacific Islands, provided that it came from an authorized dealer, the watch has a limited warranty for three years from the date of purchase.
+Regardless of the watch is purchased in Australia, New Zealand, the Republic of South Africa, or in the South Pacific Islands, provided that it came from an authorized dealer, the watch has a limited warranty for three years from the date of purchase.
 In the first year of its warranty is a one-year international guarantee.

 The limited warranty covers any defect in workmanship or in the material of the watch.
 The company has the option to regulate, adjust, repair or replace the movement as necessary within a reasonable period of time after the watch is returned during the warranty period.